-While the well-established Brand A scores high in sociability, adventure, dynamism as well as success and strength, Brand B is rather associated autonomy, uniqueness, with and individuality, in addition to environmental awareness.
+While the well-established Brand A scores high in sociability, adventure, dynamism as well as success and strength, Brand B is rather associated with autonomy, uniqueness, and individuality, in addition to environmental awareness.
 Hence, the "otherness" intended by the maker, is associated with Brand B. In contrast, exciting moments associated with adventure, awakening, or dynamism are perceived less strongly.